-If you claim your work-related car expenses using one of the above methods, you can't claim any further deductions in the same tax return for the same car - for example, petrol, servicing, and insurance costs.
+If you claim work-related car expenses using one of the above methods, you can't claim any further ato.gov.au/cleaner 1 deductions in the same tax return for the same car.
+For example, petrol, servicing, and insurance costs.